Renault to transfer Avtovaz stake to Russian science institute -Interfax | Headlines

 Renault to transfer Avtovaz stake to Russian science institute -Interfax

-He also said that Renault's stake in its Moscow plant would be passed to the city's local government.
 Renault, the Western carmaker most exposed to the Russian market, said last month it would suspend operations at the plant amid mounting pressure over its continued presence there since the country invaded Ukraine.
+Manturov said Renault had decided to transfer the Avtovaz stake to the Moscow-based NAMI automobile and engine research institute because it lacked the ability to keep its Russian operations going.

 Renault SA will transfer its 68% stake in carmaker Avtovaz AO to a Russian science institute for a nominal sum, Interfax cited Russian Trade Minister Denis Manturov as saying on Tuesday.